OffchainLabs/arbitrum-orbit-sdk/examples/setup-aep-fee-router/README.md

 - CHAIN_OWNER_PRIVATE_KEY: private key of the account with executor privileges in the UpgradeExecutor admin contract for the chain
 - ORBIT_CHAIN_ID: chainId of the Orbit chain
 - ORBIT_CHAIN_RPC: RPC of the Orbit chain
+- PARENT_CHAIN_ID: chainId of the parent chain (should be an L1)
+- PARENT_CHAIN_TARGET_ADDRESS: address on L1 where 10% of the revenue will be sent to

 ## Setup